odubuk/Sundance-MediaPrep-SQL-Filters/Example 1/README.md

 ## Outcome

 ######   Using our newly created filter function, we can now return a result of only the 2,134 files in the database labelled as "Past Kill Date" ([Image 4](sql_filters1-4.png)).
 This allows the user to easily purge outdated/obsolete data without having to navigate the entire database and risk accidental purging of current data.
+We can confirm that all visible files are past their kill date due to all files appearing in ORANGE.